mediatum/mediatum-docs-en/docs/source/introduction.rst

 Two different search modes are implemented: simple and extended.

-Mediatum provides search on the meta data and the fulltext of submitted documents.
+mediaTUM provides search on the meta data and the fulltext of submitted documents.
 Text is also extracted from e.g. PDF files.
 `PostgreSQL fulltext search <https://www.postgresql.org/docs/current/static/textsearch.html>`_ is used as search engine.
 It is also accessible via the webservice.